 Starting as an owner-operator costs more than most people expect.
 Under-capitalization is one of the leading reasons new owner-operators fail in their first year.
-Here's an honest breakdown of every expense you need to budget for before turning a wheel.
+Here is an honest breakdown of every expense you need to budget for before turning a wheel.
+Once you have a handle on costs, read our guide on how much owner-operators actually make to understand if the numbers work for your situation.

 The truck — your biggest cost